Lemkin Institute

-The Lemkin Institute for Genocide Prevention (LIGP), or simply Lemkin Institute, is a multinational non-governmental organization based in the United States.
+The Lemkin Institute for Genocide Prevention (LIGP), or simply Lemkin Institute, is a non-governmental organization based in the United States.
 It describes its mission as being to "[connect] the global grassroots with the tools of genocide prevention".
 Since 2024, it is a member of Global Action Against Mass Atrocity Crimes (GAAMAC), a network of States, civil society organizations, and academic institutions seeking to prevent atrocities.

+The institute has issued genocide warnings related to the expulsion of Armenians from Nagorno-Karabakh, Gaza war, second Trump presidency in the United States, and treatment of transgender people in the United States and United Kingdom.

 Background

-In 2017 Elisa von Joeden-Forgey and Irene Victoria Massimino founded The Iraq Project for Genocide Prevention and Accountability to address grassroots desire for ending cycles of violence and promoting lasting peace in Iraq following the ISIS genocide of the Yazidi.
+In 2017, Elisa von Joeden-Forgey and Irene Victoria Massimino founded the Iraq Project for Genocide Prevention and Accountability to address the need for long-term capacity building in genocide prevention in Iraq following the Yazidi genocide.
 They wrote: We noticed during several trips to northern Iraq in 2016 and 2017 that very little of the work that goes on at high levels of governments, in international organizations, and among large civil society groups ever reaches people facing genocide and mass atrocity, although they are the people for whom all this work is supposed to be done.
 The project leaders argued in the following years that global prevention protocols remained insufficient.
-In August 2021, they developed their project into the Lemkin Institute for Genocide Prevention, naming it after Raphael Lemkin (1900–1959), a Polish-Jewish lawyer and Holocaust survivor who coined the term genocide.
-Originally registered as a nonprofit corporation in Pennsylvania, it obtained federal tax-exempt status in September 2023.
-In November 2024, Massimino stated that she left the Lemkin Institute.
+In August 2021, the project, which had evolved beyond its original mandate, was renamed the Lemkin Institute for Genocide Prevention after Raphael Lemkin (1900–1959), a Polish-Jewish lawyer and Holocaust survivor who coined the term genocide.
+Originally registered as a nonprofit corporation in Pennsylvania, the Lemkin Institute obtained federal tax-exempt status in September 2023.In 2024, Massimo left the institute.

 Aims

-The Lemkin Institute aims to identify genocide as a process that can be categorized into ten patterns, rather than as a single event.
-This framework makes its definition broader than the one found the 1948 Genocide Convention.
-An eight-step approach to analysis aims to identify genocide in its early stages.
-The institute defines eleven principles for genocide prevention.
-The institute considers that genocide can happen to groups everywhere and that it is everyone's responsibility to work to resist it.
+The Lemkin Institute explain their aims are to identify genocide as a process that can be categorized into ten patterns, rather than as a single event.
+This framework makes its definition (like many definitions of genocide) broader than today's most dominant definition as found in the 1948 Genocide Convention.

 Actions

-The Lemkin Institute works to advance its ideas of genocide prevention through its publication of Red Flag Warnings for Genocide, Active Genocide Alerts, and Statements, as well as communications with governments and international organizations, as well as through trainings.
+The Lemkin Institute works to advance its ideas of genocide prevention through its publication of Red Flag alerts for genocide, statements, reports, as well as through court submissions and training developed with educational institutions.